ataylor89/diary/proofs.md

 These are proofs that psychiatry is wrong

-If you have taken psychiatric medication in the past, don't worry, the effects are reversible and you'll be back to normal in a short time.You'll get a full recovery, a complete recovery, after you stop taking the psychiatric medication.
+If you have taken psychiatric medication in the past, don't worry, the effects are reversible and you'll be back to normal in a short time.
+You'll get a full recovery, a complete recovery, after you stop taking the psychiatric medication.

 The meat industry is so cruel it's the cruelest thing in the world